Content is the Solution and the Problem: Solving the Content Paradox for Micro Businesses

 The Content to Clients Funnel

-The only way to get clients from your content is if people see it.
+Of course, the only way to get clients from your content is if people see it.

 We've generated high-quality ideas that differentiate us from the rest of our industry and put us into a category of one.
 We distill those ideas into a concise vision statement and a hypothesis for how we use those ideas to solve our favorite customers' problems.
 Then we validate those statements with our audience by making an offer that aligns clearly with our vision and hypothesis.